Brolæggerstræde 5: J. C. Jacobsen

 The brewery was after Chresten Jacobsen's death in 1835 continued by his widow with their son J. C. Jacobsen as tenant brewer.
 In 1840, he became the owner of the property.

 No. 76 was only home to 12 residents at the 1840 census.
 Jacob Christian Jacobsen resided on the ground floor with his wife Laura Cathinka født Holst, one male servant and one maid.
 Caroline Frederikke Jacobsen, his mother, resided on the second floor with the lodger Ludvig Philip Wassard and one maid.
 Carl Frederik Knusen, a secretary in the Gen. Tolds. og Commerce Collegium with title of kammerråd, resided on the first floor with his wife Wilhelmine Dorothea (née Dahlin) and one maid.
 Jens Olsen, a barkeeper, resided in the basement with his wife Ane Sophie Olsen.

 No. 115 was home to 26 residents at the 1840 census.
 Peter Løvgreen, a master shoemaker, resided on the ground floor with his wife Cathrine Marie Løvgren, their 10-year-old daughter, one shoemaker (employee) and two shoemaker's spprentices.
 Christen Christensen, a brewery worker, resided on the first floor with his wife Johanne Christensen and two widow lodgers.
-Guldbrand Olsen Sandholdt, a cistoms official, resided on the second floor with his wife Ane Sandholdt and two of their children (aged 33 and 34).
+Guldbrand Olsen Sandholdt, a customs official, resided on the second floor with his wife Ane Sandholdt and two of their children (aged 33 and 34).
 Søren Andersen, a courier in the Department of Foreign Affairs, resided on the second floor with his wife Sophie Christine Andersen and their 11-year-old daughter.
 Ellen Thilesen, a widow employed with needlework, resided on the third floor with her three children (aged one to four) and one lodger.
 Charles Antoine Villaume, a language teacher, resided on the third floor with his wife Christine født Munck and their three children (aged 19 to 23).